TRUST VISITS THE NEST

 * Each year, 135 vulnerable adults who are homeless or unemployed will improve their skills and increase their life chances with us.

-* Each year, 320 over 55s will take part in sports and social sessions such as our Extra Time project.
+* Each year, 320 over 55’s will take part in sports and social sessions such as the Extra Time project.

-* Each year, 70 people suffering from mental and physical illness will access support activities and services such as dementia cafes and mental health fit clubs.
+* Each year, 70 people suffering from mental and physical illness will access support activities and services such as dementia cafes health fit clubs.

-The Trust are proud to support such a wonderful project and would recommend taking a look at the full details of the project https://www.communitysportsfoundation.org.uk/build-the-nest/about-the-nest/
+The Trust are proud to support such a wonderful project and would recommend taking a proper look at:

-Chair Robin Sainty, Vice Chair Mandie Thorpe and Kathy Blake are braving the North Sea on Boxing Day to help raise funds.
-If you could spare a pledge for our 3 Degrees, please take a look at our Just Giving page: https://www.justgiving.com/fundraising/canaries-trust
+Chair, Robin Sainty, Vice Chair, Mandie Thorpe, plus Kathy Blake, are braving the North Sea on Boxing Day to help raise funds.
+If you could spare a pledge for our ‘3 Degrees’ please take a look at our Just Giving page:

-If you are able to spare a donation or even your time to help at their fundraising events, please contact the Community Sports Foundation https://www.communitysportsfoundation.org.uk/contact-us/ and help them to ………………
+If you are able to spare a donation or even your time to help at their fundraising events, please contact the Community Sports Foundation and help them to #buildthenest